 The objective of the Management Responsibilities Map is to clarify and formalise governance responsibilities within AIG Life by establishing a clear and comprehensive governance framework with appropriate procedures, systems and controls.
-The document sets out the governance arrangements and standards that exist to ensure that AIG Life is being managed in accordance with the relevant legislative and regulatory requirements and the policies and standards of the wider Group.
+The document sets out the governance arrangements and standards that exist to ensure that AIG Life is being managed in accordance with the relevant legislative and regulatory requirements and the policies and standards of Corebridge Financial, and is reviewed on a quarterly basis.
 Compliance with these standards and requirements will ensure that AIG Life meets not only the expectations of shareholders but also other key stakeholders in the businesses such as customers, employees, business partners and regulators.